simonen/obsidian/LINUX 1/EMAIL/Postfix (MTA).md

 [POSTFIX SASL AUTHENTICATION OFFICIAL DOC](https://www.postfix.org/SASL_README.html)

-Postfix does not provide authentication natively, but can be configured together with other software packages: cyrus, dovecot to use them as authentication servers
+Postfix does not provide authentication natively, but can be configured together with other software packages: `cyrus`, `dovecot` to use them as authentication servers

 Authentication for e-mail servers is provided by a mechanism called SMTP AUTH.
 To confirm user's credentials, AUTH uses the SASL authentication framework.
 It is much like a PAM.